IsmailMarmoush/java-magazine/README.md

 ## User Stories

 1. As an editor in chief, I add a list of topics for the new edition of a magazine.
-2. As a journalist, I submit a draft article for publishing to a given topic
+2. As a journalist, I submit a draft article for publishing to a given topic #DONE
-3. As a copywriter, I suggest changes to the draft article I'm assigned to
+3. As a copywriter, I suggest changes to the draft article I'm assigned to #DONE
 4. As a journalist, I respond to suggestions by making the suggested changes
 5. As a copywriter, I resolve suggestions that the journalist applied
 6. As a journalist, I can publish the article after all suggestions are resolved